 All facilities used in processing must also be certified organic, segregating organic product from any non-organic product.
 Moreover, organic certification requires a waste management plan to ensure that the vast quantities of water used in processing and the solid plant waste can be disposed of in a sustainable way, often incorporated back into the plantation as compost.
 Groundwork continues this organic supply chain by maintaining an exclusively organic certified roasting facility, free from contamination and commingling.

 The role of organic in sustainability

-Organic is only a portion of our commitment to sustainability and producing coffee that is better for you and the environment.
+Following the organic standard is only a portion of our commitment to sustainability and producing coffee that is better for you and the environment.
 At our North Hollywood roastery, over 100 solar panels cover the structure’s roof, drawing enough energy to power the entire building.
-These Sunpower PV modules are the most efficient panels commercially available and will generate more than 52,000 kilowatts of clean, solar energy each year and are designed to work efficiently even on cloudy days.
+These Sunpower PV modules are the most efficient panels commercially available and can generate more than 52,000 kilowatts of clean, solar energy each year and are designed to work efficiently even on cloudy days.

 In 2011, we installed a unique hybrid/gas electric coffee roaster that utilizes an ultra-low NOx power burner.
 This allows for the roaster and catalytic oxidizer to be heated by electrical elements tied directly from the power generated by the solar panels.
 The result is Groundwork’s roaster has one of the smallest carbon footprints in the entire coffee industry.

-From the ground up, we’re always looking for new ways to bring you exceptional coffee and tea with as little environmental footprint as possible.
-We know organic matters and our commitment will continue in 2020 and beyond.
+From coffee brewing tips to learning how to make strong coffee, Trade is always looking for new ways to bring you exceptional coffee with as little environmental footprint as possible.
+We know organic matters, and our commitment will continue in 2020 and beyond.